MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/entity-permissions-studio-walkthrough.md

 # Tutorial: Configure table permissions using portals Studio

-In the previous article, you learned about how to configure the record-based security in portals by using table permissions configuration from Power Apps portals Studio.
+In the previous article, you learned about how to configure security in portals by using table permissions configuration from Power Apps portals Studio.
 In this article, you'll learn about configuring the table permissions using Power Apps portals Studio with a sample scenario and step-by-step tutorial.

 The goal of using this scenario is to show how to use portals Studio to configure table permissions with real-world case study.
 The scenario showcases using each [access type available in portals Studio](entity-permissions-studio.md#available-access-types-in-studio) to match the real-world scenario with a business requirement with the relevant Microsoft Dataverse tables, and table relationships.